SysKitTeam/docs-point/docs/point-collaborators/workspace-review/sharing-step.md

 ![Workspace Review - Sharing Step - Overview](../../../static/img/workspace-review-sharing-step-overview.png)

 :::warning

-**Please note!**\
+**Please note the following:**
-If there are no Sharing Links to report, this step in the review is automatically skipped.
+* If there are no Sharing Links to report, this step in the review is automatically skipped.
 Each section that does not have data to report is automatically skipped.

+* Since SharePoint does not allow deleting a hero link, running **Remove Sharing Link** on a hero link switches its audience to **Specific people** instead of removing the link.

 :::